mjosaarinen/py-acvp-pqc/README.md

 (.venv) $ pip3 install pythonnet
 ```

-Note that you will have to "enter" the enviroment with `source .venv/bin/activate` to use pythonnet installed locally this way.
+Note that you will have to "enter" the environment with `source .venv/bin/activate` to use Pythonnet installed this way locally.

-Anyway, assuming that all of the DLLs are in the right places, we should be abole to run our Kyber, Dilithium, and SPHINCS+ tests: Note however that many of the "external api" tests for the Gen/Vals wrapper are currently skipped.
+Anyway, assuming that all of the DLLs are in the right places, we should be able to run our Kyber, Dilithium, and SPHINCS+ tests.
+Note, however, that many of the "external API" tests for the Gen/Vals wrapper are currently skipped.
 ```
 (.venv) $ python3 genvals_mlkem.py
 ML-KEM KeyGen (NIST Gen/Vals): PASS= 75  FAIL= 0